arslanr369/investment-toolkit/README.md

 - **Easy to Use**: User-friendly interface built using Tkinter for fast and intuitive navigation.
 - **Free to Download**: This app is completely free and built to support investors in making informed financial decisions.

-## Screenshots 📸

-[Insert screenshots of your app's interface here, showcasing the Profit/Loss, Commission, Dividend + Bonus, and CGT calculators]

 ## Installation 💻